drix00/xray-spectrum-modeling/docs/usage.rst

 This example is very similar to the previous one, but it create a 128x128 maps.

-The only difference is different hdf5 files are specidied and the positions list is different.
+The only difference is different hdf5 files are specified and the positions list is different.

 .. code-block:: python